Princess Caraboo: Biography

 On 3 April 1817, a cobbler in Almondsbury in Gloucestershire, England, met an apparently disoriented young woman wearing exotic clothes who was speaking an incomprehensible language.
 The cobbler's wife took this stranger to the Overseer of the Poor, who placed her in the hands of the local county magistrate, Samuel Worrall, who lived in Knole Park on the estate where Tower House is located.
 Worrall and his American-born wife Elizabeth could not understand her either; what they did determine was that she called herself Caraboo and that she was interested in Chinese imagery.
 They sent her to the local inn, where she identified a drawing of a pineapple with the word nanas, meaning pineapple in Indonesian languages, and insisted on sleeping on the floor.
-Samuel Worrall declared she was a beggar and should be taken to Bristol and tried for vagrancy.
+Worrall declared she was a beggar and should be taken to Bristol and tried for vagrancy.

 During her imprisonment, a Portuguese sailor named Manuel Eynesso (or Enes) said he spoke her language and translated her story.
 According to Enes, she was Princess Caraboo from the island of Javasu in the Indian Ocean.
 She had been captured by pirates and after a long voyage she had jumped overboard in the Bristol Channel and swum ashore.

 The Worralls took Caraboo to their home.
 For ten weeks, this representative of exotic royalty was a favourite of the local dignitaries.
-She used a bow and arrow, fenced, swam naked and prayed to a god, whom she named Allah-Talla (a spelling variation of الله تعالى Allāh taʿālā, "Allah the Exalted," one of the formal names for God in Islam).
+She used a bow and arrow, fenced, swam naked and prayed to a god, whom she named Allah-Talla (a spelling variation of الله تعالى Allāh taʿālā, "Allah the Exalted", one of the formal names for God in Islam).
 She acquired exotic clothing and her portrait was painted and reproduced in local newspapers.
-Her authenticity was attested to by a Dr. Wilkinson, who identified her language using Edmund Fry's Pantographia (an encyclopedia of known alphabets and scripts) and stated that marks on the back of her head were the work of oriental surgeons.
+Her authenticity was attested to by a Dr Wilkinson, who identified her language using Edmund Fry's Pantographia (an encyclopedia of known alphabets and scripts) and stated that marks on the back of her head were the work of oriental surgeons.
 Newspapers published stories about Princess Caraboo's adventures bringing her national acclaim.